Are you looking to export Avocados?

 Export Marketing Strategy

 You have a responsibility under compliance with the EMS and Food & Safety Act to ensure all sprays and fertilisers used during the year are recorded on a spray diary and submitted to the packhouse when your fruit is packed.
 The spray diary is electronic and is based on the web.
-If you require a paper copy version of the diary this is at a cost and is available at the time of registration with AIC.
+If you require a paper copy version of the diary this is at a cost and is available at the time of registration with NZ Avocado.
 Various importing countries have different withholding periods and rules for allowing certain sprays and these must be monitored and adhered to for the avocado to be sold in their country.

 Please sign in to the website to gains access to Industry tools where you can enter data into your spray diary.